Adoptive families, with all their unique transitions, traumas, and needs, can be especially vulnerable in challenging times.

-By God’s grace, this year can be a year of healing.
+By God’s grace, this season can be a season of healing.

 Seeing the Need

 Since 2002, Lifesong has been blessed to assist over 9,000 families with adoption grants and loans to help bring their children home.

 Each adoption is a miracle—a beautiful intersection of beauty and brokenness.

 Whether walking alongside adoptive families or personally adopting children into our homes, our team has long been aware that every child who comes home via adoption does so with varying degrees of trauma that needs purposeful healing.
 As children grow and reach different levels of maturity, the impacts of trauma become more evident.

 Because there is no adoption without loss, there is no adoption without trauma, at least in some form or another.

 Pastor, adoptive father, and friend of Lifesong, Renaut van der Riet, describes it like this—